 Dr. Hazem Zeitoun: Passion is the true drive for founding this company.
 When I was an employee, I found that I am good at training and strategy and have the nag.
-I got the chance to hone my training skills and develop my unique, passionate style, something that most learners say it shines through.
+I got the chance to hone my training skills and develop my unique, passionate style, something that most learners say shines through.
 When you love what you do, you wear your heart on your sleeve, as they say.
 I was very lucky that I worked with many great leaders in great companies.
 I learned from them, and they were true mentors.
 Working really hard allowed me to rise in the ranks and opened doors to learn, and I took full advantage of every development opportunity.
 All of this sharpened my consulting and training skills, and I felt encouraged to start my own work, though against the advice of others for being a risky thing to do versus a stable job with a clear income.

-How Genome Training and Consulting innovate?
+How does Genome Training and Consulting innovate?

-Dr. Hazem Zeitoun: Innovation is the new buzz word that sometimes I get the feeling that there was no innovation before, but innovation has been there since the dawn of civilizations, never faded.
-I see innovation as a natural process driven by a desire to come up with solutions to problems, grow the business, and deal with the ever increasing competition and changing landscapes of the markets.
+Dr. Hazem Zeitoun: Innovation is the new buzzword that sometimes I get the feeling that there was no innovation before, but innovation has been there since the dawn of civilizations, never faded.
+I see innovation as a natural process driven by a desire to come up with solutions to problems, grow the business, and deal with the ever-increasing competition and changing landscapes of the markets.
 Any organization is “forced” to innovate to thrive and or even just to survive, or else obsoletion awaits.

-As a company, innovation is influenced by every team member, everyone has ideas, and all I usually ask, including from myself, is to do the necessary homework about this idea before bringing it to the table.
+As a company, innovation is influenced by every team member, everyone has ideas, and all I usually ask, including myself, is to do the necessary homework about this idea before bringing it to the table.
 Not every innovation is a winner, and that is OK.
 We learn from our mistakes, successes, and failures and that of others.
 Innovation is not confined to coming up with an idea from thin air.
 We can be inspired by competitors, partners, and others in different countries and industries and adopt/adapt it to our market or services/products.

 We do not have a defined process for innovation, and I am not sure that a defined process is necessary to innovate, but you need some kind of framework that provides guidance and helps in vetting ideas.
 Innovation is a requirement and a habit.